-Localisation, particularly the engagement of local actors in decision-making bodies as equal partners that actively set the strategic direction of the response, is one of the important issues that have consistently come up during P2P missions.
+Localisation, particularly the engagement of local actors in decision-making bodies, has consistently been mentioned as a challenge for HCs in many Peer-2-Peer missions.
 Despite recent international advocacy efforts, local actors still only receive approximately 2% of all humanitarian funds.
 On the other hand, critics raise concerns over the inability of local actors to operate in a principled manner as well as fulfil due diligence and quality requirements.